Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Do this 10-15 times until your dog gets the hang of it.

 At this point, your dog will have grasped the concept that every time you make the noise, your dog associates it with receiving a treat and will come running to you with anticipation.
 Once your dog gets the hang of it, try to do this from across the room.
-If your dog drops everything she's doing and comes running towards you, you know you are on the right path.
+If your dog drops everything she's doing and comes running toward you, you know you are on the right path.

 Once your dog responds well, start practicing upon seeing triggers.
 If your dog doesn't respond well or won't take the treat, this is often a sign that your dog is over threshold so you'll need to take a step back in the process and practice at lower levels of distractions, practicing more with less intense forms of triggers.